tcdl/msb/README.md

 #### consumer.confirmProcessedMessage(message)

 Confirms with the broker (where supported) that processing of this message has completed.
-Only works where `config.autoConfirm` is set to `false`.
+Only works where the broker-adapter is AMQP, and where `config.autoConfirm` is set to `false`.

 - **message** The message originally emitted by this consumer, by reference.

 #### consumer.rejectMessage(message)

 Confirms with the broker (where supported) that this message should not be processed, e.g. in cases such as invalid message or TTL reached.
-Only works where `config.autoConfirm` is set to `false`.
+Only works where the broker-adapter is AMQP, and where `config.autoConfirm` is set to `false`.

 - **message** The message originally emitted by this consumer, by reference.